New Apostolic Reformation: Beliefs

 Those in the movement that inspired the title NAR have a wide range of beliefs.
 Those within the movement hold to their denominational interpretations of the ongoing ministry of the Holy Spirit within each believer.
 Unlike some parts of Protestant Christianity, these include the direct revelation of the Christ to each believer, prophecy, and the performance of miracles such as healing.
-The movement has also been given the descriptive title "Third Wave of the Holy Spirit".

-The movement regards the church as the true body of saved believers, as does most of evangelical Protestantism, but differs from the broader Protestant tradition in its views on the nature of church leadership—specifically the doctrine of five-fold ministry, which is based upon a non-traditional interpretation of Ephesians 4:11, the apostles and prophets, evangelists, pastors (also called the shepherds), and teachers.
+Although the movement regards the church as the true body of saved believers, as does most of evangelical Protestantism, it differs from the broader Protestant tradition in its views on the nature of church leadership—specifically the doctrine of five-fold ministry, which is based upon a non-traditional interpretation of Ephesians 4:11, the apostles and prophets, evangelists, pastors (also referred to as the shepherds), and teachers.
 Wagner considered 2000–2001 the beginning of the second apostolic age and believed the lost offices of prophets and apostles were restored around that time.
-But the concept of the revived offices of apostle and prophet is not unique to the NAR.
+The concept of the revived offices of apostle and prophet, however, is not unique to the NAR.

 The eschatology of broader Pentecostalism is typically premillennialist, holding that biblical end-times prophecies have not yet been fulfilled and that the world will go through "a period of decay, tribulation and persecution under the reign of the Antichrist", leading to Jesus's return to earth to reign for one thousand years.
 In contrast, the NAR is postmillennialist, holding that most such prophecies were fulfilled during the early Church, with prophecies from the movement's prophets gaining importance in understanding the end times.
 It believes that the end times will be an "optimistic" period of the Kingdom of God being established on earth through the actions of obedient Christians, leading to the Second Coming.

 Matthew D. Taylor describes the NAR's leadership in contrast with other forms of local church governance, in which churches are run by either an episcopal hierarchy, authoritarian pastor, or democratic system such as a church board.
 Instead, the movement's shared authority among the apostles and prophets is what he terms a "spiritual oligarchy".
 This leadership sees itself as having the divine authority and spiritual power—used in spiritual warfare—to "advance God's earthly kingdom so that Christ can return."

 Made up of networks of apostles and prophets and networks of churches, Wagner saw the movement as "the most radical change in the way of doing church since the Protestant Reformation."
 These "relational networks", as opposed to a church bureaucratic system, were part of the previous Latter Rain movement.
 Biola University theology professor R. Douglas Geivett and writer Holly Pivec, who have written three books on the movement, described the movement's promises in God's Super-Apostles: Encountering the Worldwide Prophets and Apostles Movement: